Tybear-Ding/Notes/README.md

-These notes were written starting from Jan.
-4, 2022.
+These notes were written starting from Sep.
+6, 2022.
 All notes are continuously updating.

 They contain